-Midway waist circumference better than iliac crest measureFebruary 6th, 2013 in Diabetes /
+Midway waist circumference better than iliac crest measureFebruary 6, 2013 in Medicine & Health / Diabetes

 (HealthDay)—Waist circumference measured midway (WC-mid) between the lowest ribs and the iliac crest better defines risks associated with central obesity than does waist circumference measured at the iliac crest (WC-IC), according to a study published online Dec.
 28 in Diabetes Care.